ros-navigation/docs.nav2.org/concepts/index.rst

 In the navigation example, a request may be a position, a feedback may be the time its been navigating for and the distance to the goal, and the result a boolean for success.

 Feedback and results can be gathered synchronously by registering callbacks with the action client.
-They may also be gathered by asychronously requesting information from the shared future objects.
+They may also be gathered by asynchronously requesting information from the shared future objects.
 Both require spinning the client node to process callback groups.

 Action servers are used in this stack to communicate with the highest level BT navigator through a ``NavigateToPose`` action message.